 Garlic was dubbed “the stinking rose” because of its overpowering taste and smell.
 Whether it’s the ability to deter vampires (and bugs), its numerous health benefits (a clove of garlic a day keeps the doctor away?), or the way it lends flavor to a dish, there are so many reasons for singing the praises of garlic.

 I love love love garlic.
 It doesn’t matter what dish I’m making that has garlic in it – I always add extra.
 These heavenly Louisiana Garlic Bread slices are deliciously different with the hint of lemon and homemade garlic butter.

 I love that I can taste the lemon just enough to give it some zing and add to the overall flavor of the bread.
 The garlic butter is rich and smooth and comes together in just a few seconds.
 Make sure your butter is very soft so that you can mix all of the ingredients easily (if necessary, pop it in the microwave for around 5-10 seconds).
 This will also help with spreading it on the bread with no problem.

 Any Italian feast falls short unless there is hot, buttery garlic bread on the table.
 To be done properly, garlic bread should have nice crispy edges, and a warm, soft, buttery center.
 It’s that combination of textures that makes it special.
 When I just want regular garlic bread (not tons of cheese) this is my new go-to recipe as it is so full of savory flavor all on it’s own.

 This Louisiana Garlic Bread can be served as a wonderful accompaniment to pasta dishes, salads, soups, or even served as a yummy snack food all by itself.
 It’s filling, easy to make, tasty and soul-satisfying!
 Enjoy!

-If you love garlic equally as much as I do, check out these amazing recipes from my blog friends/this year’s National Garlic Day participants:
+If you love garlic equally as much as I do, check out all of my amazing garlic recipes.

 Happy garlic eating, everyone!